zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 ### Can I bring my photographer?

-We don not mind if you bring along a few guests to your music rehearsal.
+We do not mind if you bring along a few guests to your music rehearsal.
 Or you can consider hiring a member of our trusted team for photography or videography as well.
 We have 4k cameras, professional lighting, and backdrops available to make you look your best.

 ### Can we extend our music rehearsal studio session?